shieldgenerator7/DnD-Stories/Library/Class_RealityBender_DC20.md

 Seeking spells don’t give away your position, break invisibility, or give any indication that you are the one casting the spell.

-### Hunt

-You can easily kill your quarry.
-Whenever you deal damage to your quarry, it drops to 0 hp instantly if it has remaining health equal to or less than your execute threshold.
-Your execute threshold is equal to your CM.

 ### Sense

 You can sense your quarry.
 You may spend 1 AP to make a Spell check against your quarry’s Agility save.
 Success: you know your quarry’s exact location.
 Failure: you only sense in which direction they are.

+### Level 6 Subclass Features

+### Hunt

+You can easily kill your quarry.
+Whenever you deal damage to your quarry, it drops to 0 hp instantly if it has remaining health equal to or less than your execute threshold.
+Your execute threshold is equal to your CM.

 ### Dead or Alive